 The Chicago School is home to two centers dedicated to Latino mental health; the Center for Research and Practice, Latino Mental Health, and the Center for Latina/o Mental Health.
 Both of these work to promote well-being in the Latino community by addressing the shortage of culturally-competent mental health professionals through scholarly research, community service, and education.
 Learn more about the Center for Latina/o Mental Health below.Visit the Center

 Diversity is a fundamental component of The Chicago School’s mission.
 The Center for Multicultural and Diversity Studies (CMDS) was chartered to help realize this mission and serves as a resource to our community and to professionals across the country, connecting them to topics of diversity and social justice.
 CMDS also serves as safe place to talk about their own culture and develop events centered on bringing attention to relevant issues.

 Focusing on expanding the reach of psychology into underserved communities all around the world, The Chicago School maintains a Center for International Studies at each campus, helping to create learning experiences that are rooted in serving the global community.Visit the Center for International Studies

-Students at The Chicago School come in and hit the ground running.
-The Office of Applied Professional Practice serves to support our students through all training experiences and is responsible for overseeing all aspects of student practicum and internship training.
-This includes familiarizing members of our learning community to the training site search, application, interviewing, and acceptance processes.
+A unique feature of The Chicago School is that all students receive support from the Office of Placement & Training (OPT).
+OPT is responsible for overseeing all aspects of The Chicago School student practicum and internship training, including orienting the members of the learning community to the training site search, application, interviewing, and acceptance processes.